agiliopadua/md/solvation/README.md

 While for the **RDF** calculation the pairs of interest change.
-To study the solvation shell of the solvents we calculate the RDF between C* - Ow (`1
+To study the solvation shell of the solvents we calculate the RDF between C - Ow (`1
-4`) and Cl - Ow (`2 4`).
-Hydrogen bonding between
+6`) and OHG - Ow (`2 6`).
-chloride and water can be studied via the RDF between Cl - Hw  (`2 3`).

-    compute RDF all rdf 120 1 4 2 4 2 3
+    compute RDF all rdf 120 1 6 2 6
     fix RDF all ave/time 50 2000 100000 c_RDF[*]
 mode vector file rdf.lmp

-dump the trajectory every 100 steps.
+dump the trajectory every 100 steps and run a 300000 steps trajectory.

+### 2.2 - Analysis

+Perform the following analysis using `MDTraj` as explained in the [analysis.ipynb](../ water/) file:

+* RDF and coordination number of C - Ow
+* RDF and coordination number of OHG - Ow
+* RDF of HOG - Ow
+* RDF of Hw - OHG
+* Combined angular-radial distribution function OHG - HOG - Ow
+* Combined angular-radial distribution function Ow - Hw - OHG
+* Combined angular-radial distribution function OHG - HOG - OHG
+* Dihedral distribution of the O - C - C - O dihedral in EG

+compare the results with LAMMPS when possible.